aristocratos/bashtop/README.md

 #* Enable the use of psutil python3 module for data collection, default on OSX
 use_psutil="true"

+#* Enable the use of GPUtil python3 module for data collection, may not work on some cards (namely AMD cards)
+use_gputil="true"
 ```

 #### Command line options: (not yet implemented)